MadduriGroup/SpectralGraphDrawing/README.md

 `mv lodepng.cpp lodepng.c`
 Our code will only use some header files from the Eigen directory.
 Note that Eigen generates a lot of warnings on Windows 10 + MinGW.

-To build the three required executables `make` (or `mingw32-make.exe` on Windows), execute the following commands:
+To build the three required executables without using `make` (or `mingw32-make.exe` on Windows), execute the following commands:
 `g++ -Wall -I. -O2 -fopenmp -o embed spectralDrawing.cpp`
 `g++ -Wall -I. -O2 -o mtx2csr mtx2csr.cpp`
 `gcc -Wall -O2 -std=c99 -o draw draw_graph.c lodepng.c`